rubocode/frontier.nvim/doc/design/tangent.md

 > Trying to define yourself is like trying to bite your own teeth.
 > **Alan Watts**

 Interestingly, this invites the _AI_ vendors to take over territory from the humans.
-However — currently — AI is learning from humans as opposed to having some inherent cognitive genius.
+However — currently — AI is merely only learning from humans in the form of language as opposed to having or registering actual experience or any inherent cognitive genius augmented by creativity.

+> It takes a wise man to discover a wise man.
+> **Democritus**

-This is far away from critical thinking coupled with measured judgment and instead leaning on probability and statistics.
+This is a far cry from using critical thinking coupled with measured judgment.
+They have chosen to rely on probability and statistics which fundamentally amounts to herd thinking.
-Both parties end up simply creating and sustaining unnecessary complexity.
+Both humans and machines end up in a daze of incomplete thinking and simply creating and sustaining unnecessary complexity.
+It helps to remember that we are not cattle!

 > A good decision is based on knowledge and not numbers.
 > **Plato**